Fighting Chevron's Fracking SUVs on Horseback

 Damaging state property and blocking a public road.
 They say they have it on film.
 We weren't blocking the road, just the part of it where the police cars were – any other car could have passed on the other lane.
 I think there were about 800 cops against 30 activists and a hundred villagers.
 The rest couldn't make it past the police blockade.

 I asked them why they arrested me.
 I told them they were obliged to show me their IDs.
 When they refused to do this, I called the police but they made fun of me.
 In the heat of the moment, I also called them traitors.

 It feels like an Orwellian dictatorship.
 The villagers can't take their animals to the watering hole.
 They are told that this is because some very large tractors are working the fields and we can't pass for our own safety.
 Meanwhile, Chevron's private security forces are driving all over the people's farms in their SUVs.

 The whole thing falls under violation of private property, but nobody intervened.
 The people's tents, which were on private land belonging to one of the protesters, were destroyed.
 A local bar where the protesters charged their phones and were given warm beverages was also closed down by the police.

 Twenty people are still in the camp.
 Until 10PM on Tuesday, people couldn't get in – not even the press.
 We weren't allowed to bring them food and they weren't allowed out.
 Some of them are old.
 Now the police are letting us pass but ID us every time, even though they know who we are.
 They also check our cars to see what we are bringing.

 What are the Chevron employees doing now?

 They finished setting up the large fences and an access bridge.
 A large truck came, but we don't know what was in it.
 Two hundred riot police are still in the area.
-Our information is that another 300 are occupying a fire station in Ivanesti, a neighboring village about 6 miles from Pungesti.
+Our information is that another 300 are occupying a fire station in Ivanesti, a neighbouring village, 10 kilometres from Pungesti.